Dirk Kuyt is one of the hardest workers Anfield has ever seen - and his time at the club was punctuated by never-to-be-forgotten goals.

 By the start of 2008-09, Benitez had moulded the six-footer into an indispensable right winger, from where he scored 15 times to help Liverpool take champions Manchester United right to the wire.

 Kuyt continued his knack of breaking Everton hearts with goals in both 2009-10 derbies en route to a final haul of 11.
 Sadly, it proved to be a poor season for the club as a whole, with failure to qualify for the Champions League resulting in Benitez parting company with the Reds.

 The weeks that followed would go some way to easing Kuyt's disappointment, however, as the Netherlands reached their first World Cup final in 32 years.

 He started every game in the South Africa tournament, where his performances earned universal acclaim.
 Dutch icon Johan Cruyff was among those to laud the forward, claiming he was 'worth his weight in gold'.

 Despite Kuyt's best efforts, though, it was clubmates Fernando Torres and Pepe Reina who returned to Melwood with World Cup medals following Spain's extra-time victory.

-He found some consolation in top scoring for the Reds in 2010-11, with his tally of 15 including an unforgettable hat-trick against Manchester United at Anfield.
+He found some consolation in top scoring for the Reds in 2010-11, with his tally of 15 including an unforgettable hat-trick against United at Anfield.